panzerdp/dmitripavlutin.com/content/posts/007-this/index.md

 From a background like Java, PHP or other *standard* language, [`this`](https://en.wikipedia.org/wiki/This_(computer_programming)) is the instance of the current object in the class method. `this` cannot be used outside the method and such a simple approach does not create confusion.

-In JavaScript the situation is different: `this` is the context of a function invocation (a.k.a. exection).
+In JavaScript the situation is different: `this` is the context of a function invocation (a.k.a. execution).
 The language has 4 function invocation types:

  * function invocation: `alert('Hello World!')`
  * method invocation: `console.log('Hello World!')`